-CAUTION: Many repairs may only be done by a certified service technician.
+- CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.

-- 1 If applicable, remove the thumb screw on the support bracket and lift it up and out of the system. - 2 Remove the power supplies from the system.
-See "Removing a Redundant Power Supply" on page 81.

-- Remove the expansion cards.
-See "Removing an Expansion Card" on page 93. - Remove the expansion card riser.
-See "Removing an Expansion-Card Riser" on page 94. - 5 Disconnect power distribution cables from the system board (see "System Board" on page 118). - Disconnect the fan cable. - Remove the screws securing the power distribution board to the chassis.
-See Figure 3-20. - NOTE: There are three screws securing the power distribution board to the chassis. - Pull the blue tab, lift the power distribution board, and move it toward the front of the system to disengage from the tabs on the power supply bay.
-See Figure 3-20.
+Read and follow the safety instructions that came with the product. - If applicable, remove the internal hard drive bay and support carrier.
+See "Removing an Internal Hard Drive Bay" on page 73. - 2 If applicable, remove the thumb screw on the support bracket and lift it up and out of the system. - 3 Remove the power supplies from the system.
+See "Removing a Redundant Power Supply" on page 80. - 4 Remove the expansion cards.
+See "Removing an Expansion Card" on page 94. - 5 Remove the expansion card riser.
+See "Removing an Expansion-Card Riser" on page 95. - 6 Disconnect power distribution cables from the system board (see "System Board" on page 125). - 7 Disconnect the fan cable. - 8 Remove the screws securing the power distribution board to the chassis.
+See Figure 3-25. - 9 Pull the blue tab, lift the power distribution board, and move it toward the front of the system to disengage from the tabs on the power supply bay.
+See Figure 3-25.

-Figure 3-20.
-Removing and Replacing the Power Distribution Board
+Figure 3-25.
+Removing and Installing the Power Distribution Board